Whew, thanks for pausing a moment.

 So what should you do about it?
 How do you step up your social media game?
 Continue reading

 Persistent spammers suck worse and force us to stay on our toes when it comes to keeping our clients protected and their analytics accurate with data to help guide their marketing initiatives.
-However, the spammers are not going anywhere, and neither is our fight to keep them at bay while providing the best secure hosting as well as passionate search engine optimization.
+However, the spammers and referral spam are not going anywhere, and neither is our fight to keep them at bay while providing the best secure hosting as well as passionate search engine optimization.

-During the last several weeks I have battled with varying types of spam, mostly from Russia, and have been amused by the lengths some of these spammers will go in order to garner traffic.
+During the last several weeks I have battled with varying types of spam, mostly website traffic from Russia, and have been amused by the lengths some of these spammers will go in order to garner traffic.
 I have been successful in our quest, and wanted to share the information I have learned so that others can successfully remove spammers and ensure the data they are collecting is not skewed by spam traffic.
 Continue reading

 Misfit Interactive is happy to announce that we have developed a vendor referral program that benefits both future and past clients.
 We love developing relationships with our clients and supporting their growth and business, and our new referral program allows us to do just that.